Application Development

 Source: 2017 State of Test Data Management Report, Delphix

 Oftentimes, the time to turn around a new environment is directly correlated to how many people are involved in the process.
-Findings in the latest State of Test Data Management Report show there are roughly 4 people involved in the setup of a non-production environment, and there are more than 5 administrators involved at more than a third of organizations.
+Our research shows that there are roughly 4 people involved in the setup of a non-production environment, and there are more than 5 administrators involved at more than a third of organizations.

 Test data delivery graph